 Machu Picchu, Cusco, and the Sacred Valley

 Travel to the mist-shrouded mountain citadel of the Incas.
 So remote and inaccessible that it was left untouched by the Spanish conquistadors, Machu Picchu was unknown to the outside world until Hiram Bingham rediscovered it in 1911.
 During your time in the Peruvian highlands, you will have a chance to explore the famous city of Cusco and the Sacred Valley of the Incas.
-Visit the Pisac Market, ride the train through the Urubamba Valley, marvel at the massive stone stairs at Ollantaytambo, and break bread in the home of a local Peruvian family outside of Cusco.
+Ride the train through the Urubamba Valley, marvel at the massive stone stairs at Ollantaytambo, and break bread in the home of a local Peruvian family outside of Cusco.

-Day 8: Quito / Flight to Cusco, Peru via Lima / Sacred Valley
+Day 8: Lima / Cusco / Sacred Valley

-This morning, depart Quito to fly east over the Central Andes' peaks and plateaus to the ancient capital of Cusco, Peru.
+This morning, fly east over the Central Andes' peaks and plateaus to the ancient capital of Cusco, Peru.

 After arrival, meet the guide and transfer to the Sacred Valley.
+From harrowing mountain peaks and rural villages to roaming llamas and alpacas, the Sacred Valley of Peru is legendary.
 Photo stops are included along the way.

 Transfer to your hotel to refresh for tomorrow's exciting expedition to the heights of Peru—and into its past, when the largest empire in pre-Columbian America ruled the Andes and beyond.

-Overnight: Sonesta Posadas del Inca – Yucay (L,D)
+Overnight: Sonesta Posadas del Inca – Yucay (B,L,D)